·

 wind shear tornado

 Speed shear is the change of wind speed with height.
 This particular type of shear can make storms last longer.
 The different speeds of the wind at different heights make the updraft of the thunderstorm tilt.
 This results in the precipitation being on another side of the storm away from the updraft.
 With this, the updraft doesn’t get suffocated and the storm can last longer.
-Speed shear can also affect the tornado’s direction of movement.
-This type of shear can often be caused by the jet stream.
+Speed shear can also affect the tornado’s direction of movement, not just how they form.
+This type of shear can often be caused by interactions between the jet stream and winds at 850 MB.
+The jet stream winds can be found at 500 mb.

 Directional Shear

 Directional shear is the change of wind direction with height.
 The directional shear is significant for the formation of tornadoes.
 This type of shear causes the updraft to rotate, which in addition, could lead to a tornado dropping down.
-For the best possibility of tornadoes, you would want the direction of the wind to rotate at least 90 degrees in the atmosphere.
+For the best possibility of tornadoes, you would want the direction of the wind to rotate at least 90 degrees in the atmosphere as you go up in the troposphere.

 Lift